 Unlike ceramic, glass pots do not provide good airflow needed by the succulents.
 The water may not evaporate easily making the soil remain wet for so long.
 As you already know, this is not good for your plants.
 But if you really want to use glass pots, there are some glass pots that are specifically designed to be breathable for the succulents.

 Another issue with glass pots is cleaning maintenance.
 They tend to easily get stained by dirt.
 Above all, they are as brittle as the ceramic planters.
 If you have glass planters indoors, you have to be very careful not to break them.

+You can start by choosing the pot you like and actually choose the type of succulent later.
+Or, you can go with choosing your succulent first and then choose the perfect pot for it.
 Although I am not obsessed with perfection as far as pot selection goes, I do consider a few things.
-I love to see the succulents and the pots complement each other in terms of color.
+I love to see the succulents and the pots complement each other in terms of colors and shades.

-How big should your pot or planter be?
+How big should your pot be?
 This is difficult to answer.
-Every succulent grower may have different styles and preferences in growing their plant.
+Every succulent grower may have different styles and preferences when it comes to growing their plants.